```html ```

 Headline Metrics

 The current state of the Rucking dataset.
-Same flat 3.17-mile fasted route as Walking, with controlled added load.
+Same flat fasted route as Walking, with controlled load now held at 15 lb across four consecutive sessions.

 Zone 1 Dominance